Our Review Process

 Table of Contents

 Factitious hypoglycemia occurs when insulin or insulin secretagogues (sulfonylurea, meglitinides) are used, but not when metformin or other insulin-sensitizing antidiabetic medications are used.
 Newer medicines, such as sodium-glucose co-transporter 2 (SGLT2) inhibitors, have not been linked to hypoglycemia conclusively.
 Because insulin release triggered by these drugs is glucose-dependent, therapies that exploit the glucagon-like peptide 1 route should not cause hypoglycemia (ie, insulin secretion is only stimulated above a certain threshold of glucose).
 Another cause of factitious hypoglycemia is improper handling of hypoglycemic pills by a person with diabetes and over or under medication.
 The most prevalent causes of fasting hypoglycemia are pancreatic beta-cell tumors (eg, insulinoma) and the secret injection of insulin or sulfonylureas, which induces inappropriate fasting hyperinsulinism.
+Know more about medications for diabetes.

 The symptoms of factitious hypoglycemia present in a similar manner as symptoms of hypoglycemia.